-In four months after the WCDR, the International Seminar on Post Disaster Recovery, in support of the IRP, was held at Hyogo House on 11-13 May 2005.
-The IRP was officially established in Kobe.
+In four months after the WCDR, the International Seminar on Post Disaster Recovery, in support of IRP, was held at Hyogo House on 11-13 May 2005.
+IRP was officially established in Kobe.

 6-2.
-The Governance Structure of the IRP
+The Governance Structure of IRP

-The IRP currently consists of 17 governments, UN agencies, and international organizations including ADRC (as of March2014).
-The IRP focuses on the following three priority activities for recovery: (a)Knowledge Management and Advocacy, (b) Training and Capacity Building and (c) Enhancing Recovery Operations.
+IRP consists of 16 governments, UN agencies, and international organizations including ADRC (as of March 31 2017).
+IRP focuses on the following three priority activities for recovery: (a) Knowledge Management and Advocacy, (b) Training and Capacity Building and (c) Enhancing Recovery Operations.